helmholtz-analytics/heat/doc/source/getting_started.rst

 pip
 ^^^

-Official HeAT releases are made available on the `Python Package Index (PyPI) <https://pypi.org/>`_.
+Official Heat releases are made available on the `Python Package Index (PyPI) <https://pypi.org/>`_.
 You obtain the latest version by running:

 .. code:: bash